Tom Fullarton: 2016 FIBA U-17 World Cup (Australia)

-Brisbane Bullets (2016-2018)
+Brisbane Bullets (2016–2018)

 Fullarton was signed as a development player for the Brisbane Bullets, who were coached by Lemanis, in 2016 for their 2016-17 season when the Bullets rejoined the league after previously losing their licence in 2008.
 On 21 January 2017, the team released Jermaine Beal from the roster and signed Fullarton to a full contract for the 2017-2018 season.
 In May 2018, Fullarton announced he would leave the Bullets and basketball to play for Australian rules football for the Brisbane Lions in the AFL.

 AFL career

-Brisbane Lions (2018-present)
+Brisbane Lions (2018–2023)

 Fullarton spent the 2018 and 2019 seasons playing in the North East Australian Football League.
 He made his debut appearance in Round 13 of the 2020 AFL Season against St. Kilda coming off the bench, kicking one goal and two behinds.
 He kicked his first career AFL goal in the third quarter.
 The Lions won by two over St. Kilda 50 (6.14) to 48 (7.6).

+Melbourne (2024–2025)

+Fullarton was traded to the Melbourne Football Club on 13 October 2023 for a third round national draft pick.

+In two seasons at the Demons, Fullarton played two senior games, before being delisted at the end of the 2025 season.